-- · incumbent directors
+- incumbent directors

 - management

 - shareholders

 - an independent executive search firm retained by the committee to assist in locating candidates meeting the board's selection criteria.

 The committee employs the same process for evaluating all candidates, including those submitted by shareholders.
 The committee initially evaluates the candidate based on publicly available information and any additional information supplied by the party recommending the candidate.
 If the candidate appears to satisfy the selection criteria and the committee's initial evaluation is favorable, the committee, assisted by management, gathers additional data on the candidate's qualifications, availability, probable level of interest, and any potential conflicts of interest.
 If the committee's subsequent evaluation continues to be favorable, the candidate is contacted by the chairman of the board and one or more of the independent directors for direct discussions to determine the mutual levels of interest in pursuing the candidacy.
 If these discussions are favorable, the committee makes a final recommendation to the board to nominate the candidate for election by the shareholders (or to select the candidate to fill a vacancy, as applicable).
+Mr. Eskew, who is standing for election, was referred to the committee by Mr. Taurel.